 C8.8.1.
 Changes in End Use.
 Requests to change the end use of U.S.-origin defense articles follow the same process and require the same information as Third Party Transfers (TPTs).
 Changes in end use may include transfers to non-defense uses by other agencies of the owning government, or demilitarization for museum display.
 Disposal also constitutes a change in end use for which prior consent from Department of State (State) is required for non-consumable items.
 Cannibalization is viewed as disposal only if the parts being removed will no longer be under the control of the ministry or agency that owns them or will be used for purposes other than for national defense.

 C8.8.2.
 End Use Monitoring and the Disposal Process.
 End Use Monitoring (EUM) of demilitarization is a key aspect of disposal due to the potential for unauthorized disclosure of classified or sensitive information, safety concerns, and other factors.
 During disposal, items often move from operating units to holding areas, where personnel may not be aware of classified features, potential lethality, or other sensitivities.
 Security Cooperation Organizations (SCOs) are responsible for maintaining personnel trained in demilitarization procedures (by completing the Demilitarization Certifier/Verifier Course) and must ensure that DoD demilitarization procedures are followed by the partner nations unless State has specifically authorized or required some other disposition.
 SCOs will witness the demilitarization and disposal of all Enhanced End Use Monitoring (EEUM)-designated and classified defense articles and will witness or otherwise verify through partner nation reports or other legitimate documentation the demilitarization and disposal of all other defense articles.
 SCOs should record demilitarization actions by uploading to the Security Cooperation Information Portal (SCIP)-EUM database a copy of the completed Demilitarization Certificate.
-A sample format of the demilitarization certificate can be found in DoD Manual 4160.28, Volume 2 "Defense Demilitarization: Demilitarization Procedures.”
+A sample format of the demilitarization certificate can be found in Department of Defense Manual 4160.28, Volume 2 "Defense Demilitarization: Demilitarization Procedures.”

 Figure C8.F6.
 Certification of Demilitarization